 But, one of the most appealing features of Mali is its raw and vibrant culture.
 The music.
 The dance, handicrafts, and architecture.
 Everything in Mali reflects the wonders of old-world charm.
 Mali is truly an unexplored gem.

-Mali Travel Medical Insurance for International Travellers - FAQs
+Mali Travel Medical Insurance for International Travelers - FAQs

-Buy travel medical insurance when you are travelling to Mali.
+Buy travel medical insurance when you are traveling to Mali.
 It is not a legal requirement.
 But when in Mali, you want to ensure that you have pretty much ticked all the boxes.